AmpersandTarski/Ampersand/docs/guides/installing-ampersand.md

  ampersand --proto myModel.adl
 ```

 This creates a directory `myModel.proto` (in the current directory), that contains the prototype website.
 Obviously, you will need a web server and a database server to run the prototype.
-This is discussed at [Installing Ampersand](installing-the-tools-manually.md).

 Usually, you would have some demands regarding particulars of the generation.
 For example, you may want to generate the website in a specific directory, specify a particular CSS file for this website, etc. For the complete syntax of the Ampersand executable, see the chapter about the [command line interface](../the-command-line-tool/)\*\*\*\*